skreutzberger/HN2Readability/README.md

 Ever wanted to have the top-ranked Hacker News articles automatically in your Readability account?
 And maybe even get the articles onto your Kindle in a daily digest?
 With **HN2Readability** you can finally get what you ever wanted!

-## Installation
+## Requirements

 HN2Readabilty is a Python application.
 Luckily, Python is already pre-installed on most Mac OS X and Linux computers.

-The only thing you will (maybe) additionally need to install is the **Python package installer called Pip**.
+You will need the following installed:

+- Python
+- Pip (Python package installer)
+- Setuptools (often ships with Pip)
+- **Developer API Keys** from Readability!!!
+- normal Readability user account

+## Installation

 ### Mac OS X and Linux

     # open terminal and go into the directory where you want to install the app...
-    # now download the source code
+    # now download the source code from Github
     wget https://github.com/skreutzberger/HN2Readability/tarball/master
     tar xzf master
     mv skreutzberger-HN2Readability-* hn2readability-latest
     cd hn2readability-latest
     chmod +x install.sh

-    # if you are on Linux and still without Pip write this:
-    sudo apt-get install python-pip

-    # if you are on a Mac please google for and install Pip
-    ...
-    ...

-    # finally, start the app installer under Mac and Linux:
+    # finally, start the app installer under Mac and Linux
+    # it will download missing libraries and interactively ask you
+    # for your Readability developer API credentials and
+    # your Readability user credentials
     ./install.sh